 Beginning in 1983, the Council directed extensive studies of existing habitat and analyzed alternative means of protection.
 In 1988, the Council concluded that:

-- Even small hydroelectric projects may have unacceptable individual and cumulative impacts on these resources; and
+- Even small hydroelectric projects may have unacceptable individual and cumulative impacts on these resources

 1 A note on the Northwest Power and Conservation Council

 At the time the Protected Areas were adopted, the Northwest Power and Conservation Council was named the Pacific Northwest Electric Power and Conservation Planning Council.
-It was renamed to the Northwest Power and Conservation Council in July 2003.
-If searching for Federal Register or other documents before July 2003, then use the old name in your searches.
+It was renamed the Northwest Power and Conservation Council in July 2003.
+Use the old name when searching for Federal Register or other documents before July 2003.